ArtLiathain/masters-thesis/README.md

 # How to use this template

 - Fork it or clone and change remote to your own repository
+- Set up a fine-grained personal access token with R/W permissions on Contents and Actions on this repo
+- Add it to Settings > Secrets > Actions > Repository secrets as `CI_PAT`

 ## Build PDF of the report: